jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `value` attribute of the `xa-datasource-properties` resource of the `xa-data-source` resource of the `datasources` subsystem
 Can you get the value attribute of the myXaDatasourceProperties xa-datasource-properties resource of the myXaDataSource xa-data-source resource of the datasources subsystem ?
 Can you get the value attribute of the myXaDatasourceProperties xa datasource properties resource of the myXaDataSource xa data source resource of the datasources subsystem ?
+## syntax of the operation to get the `logging` subsystem
+Can you get the logging subsystem?
+Can you get the logging?
+Can you retrieve all the attributes of the logging subsystem?
 ## syntax of the operation to get the `add-logging-api-dependencies` attribute of the `logging` subsystem
 Can you get the add-logging-api-dependencies attribute of the logging subsystem?
 Can you get the add logging api dependencies attribute of the logging subsystem?